mattermost/performance-reports/ceiling-tests/v2/README.md

 - Big steps ahead:
   - Improve intra-cluster communication ([MM-58564](https://mattermost.atlassian.net/browse/MM-58564)): this will be needed as we scale further, although it is not a bottleneck right now.
   - Multi-proxy setups: scaling further with only one entry point seems to be unsustainable, so we need to investigate setups with more than one proxy.
-  - In-depth investigation on CPU: all tests in the higher-end are
+  - In-depth investigation on CPU: all tests in the higher-end are bottlenecked by application CPU, so we need to investigate the causes and potential solutions.

 ## Test specifications